 So, what is Social Security really worth?

-Frist, how much is Social Security?
+First, how much is Social Security?
 This is important in doing our calculations.
-According to the Social Security Administration the average Social Security payment in 2015 for retired workers was $1,335 per month.
+According to the Social Security Administration, the average Social Security payment in 2015 for retired workers was $1,335 per month.
 The maximum payment, if you maximized your contributions, was $2,663 per month.
 That means an average annual benefit of $16,020, and a maximum of $31,956.

-When I want fast calculations to help people plan for retirement I usually use the 4% rule.
+When I want fast calculations to help people plan for retirement, I usually use the 4% rule.
 The 4% rule is the most common safe retirement withdrawal rate quoted by experts.
 It assumes that you can safely withdraw 4% of your retirement account in your first year of retirement.
-Then safely maintain that amount for the rest of your life.
-Even adjusting for inflation.
-I can talk about why that is in another post.
-So that means that if you want to live on $40,000 per year then you need to have $1,000,000 in your retirement accounts when you retire.
+Then safely maintain that amount for the rest of your life, even adjusting for inflation.
+So that means that if you want to live on $40,000 per year, then you need to have $1,000,000 in your retirement accounts when you retire.

 Here are some of the sites I used as references when writing this article.